What To Expect At The Interview For The Removal Of Conditional Residency

 The immigration officer will then ask questions to determine how well the sponsor and applicant know each other.
 These questions will vary depending on the case and an attorney will be able to better prepare an applicant and their family for their specific interview.
 The sponsor and applicant may be asked where the other works, where they went to school, and what some of their past jobs were if they recently traveled overseas and for how long.
 Questions should be answered clearly, succinctly, and honestly.

-The amount of questions and time required will vary per case, but after about 15 minutes the immigration officer will stop their questioning.
+The number of questions and time required will vary per case, but after about 15 minutes the immigration officer will stop their questioning.
 The applicant will be told when to expect a response from USCIS, and the officer will ask if anyone has questions.
 The officer will answer whichever questions they can, then will escort everybody to the exit.
 After that, the only thing left to do is wait to hear if the application has been approved.

 The good thing about I 751 applications is that there are no limits on how many you can file even after a denial; you can change the grounds of the I 751 as well, and you can file new I 751 even after you were placed in removal proceedings.
 If you have questions regarding conditional permanent resident status, please book a consultation at www.shautsova.com or by calling 917-885-2261.